 2. Gramin Vikas Trust

-Gramin Vikas Trust is an NGO registered in 2003 under Societies Registration Act 1860 and Public Charitable Trust Act 1950.
-We started an initiative by a team of trustees of professionals, traders and service members, but all with a common goal and vision TO EDUCATE AND EMPOWER THE RURAL COMMUNITY.
-Dr Deepak Choudhary, along with his team, is the founder of the Gramin Vikas Trust.
-The integrated activities are trying and reaching out to the inaccessible people in remote areas.
+Gramin Vikas Trust is an NGO registered in 2003 under the Societies Registration Act 1860 and the Public Charitable Trust Act 1950.
+We started an initiative by a team of trustees of professionals, traders and service members with a common goal and vision TO EDUCATE AND EMPOWER THE RURAL COMMUNITY.
+Dr Deepak Choudhary and his team are the founders of the Gramin Vikas Trust.
+The integrated activities are trying to reach the inaccessible people in remote areas.
+GVT is committed to driving social, economic and environmental development initiatives, and empowering rural communities through various institutes such as the School of Rural Management, National Livelihood Resource Institute, and Krishi Vigyan Kendra.
+The Board of Trustees, which comprises five Trustees from KRIBHCO, two Trustees from the Ministry of Chemicals & Fertilizers, Government of India, and three eminent Trustees from diverse backgrounds, directs GVT.

 Name | Gramin Vikas Trust |